CowboyTim/perl-docker/README.md

 # Quick reference

+When you run the perl docker without arguments, it reads from stdin perl code:

+    $ docker run -it --rm aardbeiplantje/perl
+    ...

+To run a perl script from stdin, docker needs to be run without the -t option though, so for instance:

+    $ docker run -i --rm aardbeiplantje/perl < ./hello_world.pl

+This is better done via the -v option:

+    $ docker run -it --rm -v $PWD:/opt/scripts aardbeiplantje/perl /opt/scripts/hello_world.pl

-You can use this perl docker like this:
+You can use this perl docker also to run -e '' snippets:

     $ docker run -it --rm aardbeiplantje/perl -MConfig -we 'print $Config{version}."\n"'

-Similar, other tools can be run like this:
+Similar, other tools can be run:

     $ docker run -it --rm aardbeiplantje/perl -e 'exec @ARGV' perldoc -f sysopen
     $ docker run -it --rm aardbeiplantje/perl -e 'exec @ARGV' perldoc perlguts